r-dbi/RSQLite/revdep/README.md

   See the note in ?`:::` about the use of this operator.

 checking R code for possible problems ...
-NOTE addFeatureAnnotation.pd2: no visible global function definition for ‘dbGetQuery’
+NOTE
 getSequenceLengths: no visible binding for global variable ‘seqlengths’
 pdPkgFromBioC: no visible binding for global variable ‘contrib.url’
 pdPkgFromBioC: no visible global function definition for ‘available.packages’
-pdPkgFromBioC: no visible global function definition for ‘install.packages’ allele,SnpFeatureSet: no visible global function definition for ‘dbGetQuery’ chromosome,gSetList: no visible global function definition for ‘chromosomeList’ coerce,CNSet-CopyNumberSet: no visible global function definition for ‘totalCopynumber’ geometry,FeatureSet: no visible global function definition for ‘getPD’ initialize,DBPDInfo: no visible global function definition for ‘dbGetQuery’
-Undefined global functions or variables: available.packages chromosomeList contrib.url dbGetQuery getPD install.packages seqlengths totalCopynumber
+pdPkgFromBioC: no visible global function definition for ‘install.packages’ chromosome,gSetList: no visible global function definition for ‘chromosomeList’ coerce,CNSet-CopyNumberSet: no visible global function definition for ‘totalCopynumber’ geometry,FeatureSet: no visible global function definition for ‘getPD’ Undefined global functions or variables: available.packages chromosomeList contrib.url getPD install.packages seqlengths totalCopynumber
 Consider adding
   importFrom("utils", "available.packages", "contrib.url",
              "install.packages")